Frequently Asked Questions – Here you will find answers to many common user questions.

 Every ZYYX printer comes with a build-plate that has already been fine tuned for that machine.
 If you are seeing print quality issues that you believe may be related to the build-plate’s fine tuning, please contact us at firstname.lastname@example.org and we will be happy to assist.

 To do this process for the ZYYX+ you need to have the firmware Sailfish v7.7 rZX21b, or later.
-For ZYYX Pro all versions are supported.
+For ZYYX Pro and ZYYX Pro II all firmware versions are supported.

 If you have replaced or unscrewed any part of the printhead or if the printer is showing an error message “Your printhead probe needs calibration.
 Please run the probe cal script.” you can perform this calibration.